openhab/openhab1-addons/bundles/binding/org.openhab.binding.astro/README.md

 ### Binding Configuration

-The binding must be configured in the file `services/astro.cfg`.
+The binding can be configured in the file `services/astro.cfg`.

 | Key | Default | Required | Description |
 |-----|---------|:--------:|-------------|